 Content delivery networks (CDNs) are well-established as an integral part of streaming media workflows, enabling a high-quality video experience that scales globally.
 While most streaming services leverage the CDN to enhance video performance, they may be missing an opportunity to leverage the CDN’s full power in securing their OTT streaming infrastructure.
-In this article, we’ll review how a CDN can be deployed as a security layer in an OTT streaming infrastructure to mitigate DDoS attacks and other vulnerabilities.
+This article will review how a CDN can be deployed as a security layer in an OTT streaming infrastructure to mitigate DDoS attacks and other vulnerabilities.
 We also share CDN configuration best practices that enhance the performance and resilience of the streaming infrastructure.

 In a streaming workflow, once a client authenticates and pushes play, the client/player establishes a session with a manifest server.
 The manifest server directs the player to a video store, or CDN, to retrieve the video files.
 The manifest server is in constant communication with the client throughout playback.
-And in some streaming workflows (as is the case with Verizon Media Platform), our manifest servers create a session for every viewer.
+And in some streaming workflows (as with Verizon Media, now Edgio, Platform), our manifest servers create a session for every viewer.

-In a 1 to 1 streaming workflow, each user gets their own session.
-Since the manifest is personalized and continuously changing, when directing the player to fetch a video file that changes depending on the stream bit rate and ad break, the manifest doesn’t benefit from CDN caching.
-As we will discuss later in this article, you must take care to configure CDN caching so that it does not negatively impact the manifest server’s performance.
+In a 1-to-1 streaming workflow, each user gets their own session.
+Since the manifest is personalized and continuously changing, the manifest doesn't benefit from CDN caching when directing the player to fetch a video file that changes depending on the stream bit rate and ad break.
+As we will discuss later in this article, you must configure CDN caching so that it does not negatively impact the manifest server’s performance.

 High-performance manifest servers depend on horizontal scaling.
 For example, we’ve architected the manifest server infrastructure in our streaming service to scale up in real-time across multiple geographical regions to deliver millions of sessions for popular live streams such as the NBA Finals and Super Bowl.